prott40/CIS520_HW2/README.md

 Note:
 You can manually copy the time analysis from console and paste it to this file, but directly output from your program is strongly recommended.

+to run the analysis  it mus tbe in the format analysis <PCBs_bin_file> <schedule algorithm> [Optional_Time_Quantum] to get the time to termial you must put time before the analysis
 ---

 ## Add your scheduling algorithm analysis below this line in a readable format.